screamt-3/Ez-rent/README.md

 Core Features
 Feature 1: Login and Registration Page

 Purpose:
 The Login and Registration page allows new users to create an account and existing users to log in.
-This feature is essential for providing a personalized experience, managing user data securely, and enabling access to further functionalities of the platform.
+This feature is essential for providing a personalized experience, managing user data securely, and enabling access to further functionalities of the platform

 Implementation:
+Front-end:
-Front-end: Designed using HTML, CSS, and JavaScript for a responsive and user-friendly interface.
-A form will collect user information such as username, email, and password.
+- Designed using HTML, CSS, and JavaScript for a responsive and user-friendly interface.
+- A form will collect user information such as username, email, and password.

+Back-end:
-Back-end: Implemented using JavaScript Node.js.
+- Implemented using JavaScript Node.js.
 It will handle user data securely and communicate with our MongoDB database.
+- Handles user data securely and communicates with the MongoDB database

+Database:
-Database: MongoDB
+- MongoDB

+Security:
-Security: Implement authentication and authorization using JWT (JSON Web Tokens)
+- Implement authentication and authorization using JWT (JSON Web Tokens)

+Workflow:
+- When a user tries to access our web application, they are first directed to our login page.
+- The user provides their credentials (e.g., username/email and password) on the login page.
+- The backend verifies the credentials against the MongoDB database.
+- Upon successful authentication, the backend generates a JWT token containing user information required for the application.
+- The user is then directed to the main dashboard with the JWT token used to authorise access to protected routes and resources.

 Challenges:
-Ensuring data security and protecting against common vulnerabilities.
+- Ensuring data security and protecting against common vulnerabilities.
-Creating a seamless user experience while maintaining strong security measures.
+- Creating a seamless user experience while maintaining strong security measures.
-Managing session states and ensuring secure handling of user data.
+- Managing session states and ensuring secure handling of user data.

 Limitations:
-Initial implementation may not support third-party logins (e.g., Google, Facebook), which can limit user convenience.
+- Initial implementation may not support third-party logins (e.g., Google, Facebook), which can limit user convenience.

 Actions:
-Used bcrypt.js to hash passwords in front-end & only storing hash in back-end This ensures data privacy and security as our own databases do not store users personal passwords.
+- Used bcrypt.js to hash passwords in front-end & only storing hash in back-end
+- This ensures data privacy and security as our own databases do not store users personal passwords.